PeterBengtson/control-tower-log-aggregator/README.md

 log files, something which is of importance when the volume of log files is large.

-If you are running Control Tower v2.8 to v3.0, this application also provides a workaround for a pretty serious AWS misconfiguration of the standard install Control Tower access log bucket.
+If you are running Control Tower v2.8 to v3.0, this application also provides a workaround for a serious AWS misconfiguration of the standard install Control Tower access log bucket.
 You may have many millions of log files you really don't need in there, so if you are running Control Tower v2.8 to v3.0, do check.
 (AWS finally fixed their misconfiguration in v3.1.)